 The capacity of power supply and design of electrical systems at an aerodrome are dependent on the type of operation at the aerodrome and the category of lighting supported.

-A proposed change by an aerodrome operator from a VFR to IFR or day only to 24 hour operation would require an inspection of the aerodrome electrical system before a determination is made.
+A proposed change by an aerodrome operator from a VFR to IFR or day only to 24-hour operation would require an inspection of the aerodrome electrical system before a determination is made.

 Checklist